 - Try to avoid using cleaners that contain aggressive organic solvents because the appearance of the surface could be compromised

 - If the interior laminate is a natural wood grain, do not use a harsh abrasive cleaner or Brillo pads.

 Magic Erasers are popular products for cleaning.
 While they can be used to clean some window surfaces, they are to not be used on any natural wood grain surfaces around the window or windows that may actually have a natural wood grain surface.
 While it may seem harmless, the Magic Eraser can actually damage the wood grain.

 Contact A St. Paul Window Contractor

 When you need new windows installed in your home or business, First Impression Exteriors has options for you to choose from.
 It is through these options that you will find the windows that work for you.
-Call us at 612-532-2036 for a free consultation.
+Call us at 612-532-2036 for a free estimate.